NASCAR Cup Series at Atlanta Motor Speedway: History

 On July 10, 2022, the track announced that Ambetter would be the title sponsor of the race starting in 2023.
-The company, owned by Centene Corporation, was the title sponsor of the Xfinity Series race at New Hampshire (another Speedway Motorsports-owned track) in 2021 and the Cup Series race at New Hampshire in 2022.
+The company, owned by Centene Corporation, was the title sponsor of the Ambetter Get Vaccinated 200 at New Hampshire Motor Speedway (another Speedway Motorsports-owned track) in 2021 and the Cup Series race at New Hampshire in 2022.
 QuikTrip, one of the two title sponsors of the race since 2015, announced prior to the 2022 race that it would be their last year as title sponsor.
-Folds of Honor, the other title sponsor of the race, also did not return in 2023 as their title sponsorship was as a result of a partnership they have with QuikTrip.
+Folds of Honor, the other title sponsor of the race, did not return in 2023 as their title sponsorship was as a result of a partnership they have with QuikTrip.